Mine Pool Mapping Initiative

-The full report is available for download below, explaining in detail the hydrogeological characteristics of each mine pool in the Western Middle Coal Field.
+The full report is available for download below, explaining in detail the hydrogeologic characteristics of each mine pool in the Western Middle Coal Field.
 The results of the GIS and groundwater resource analysis will be displayed as maps in Appendix A. The results identify the quantity and quality of mine pool water.
 The maps will be useful to guide land-use managers as well as public and private interests concerned with water availability and economic redevelopment in Pennsylvania’s Southern and Western Middle Coal Fields.
 EPCAMR plans to continue this work for the Northern and Eastern Middle Coal Fields.

 Mine Pool Mapping Report for the Western Middle and Southern Anthracite Coal Fields

 Appendix C – Mine Drainage Water Quality Samples Inventory Database [To access the database, contact EPCAMR at (570) 371-3522]